 These indispensable commands play a pivotal role in effortlessly navigating and scrutinizing the source code of the program under scrutiny, enabling developers to swiftly identify, troubleshoot, and resolve issues with unparalleled efficiency.
 Maximize your debugging prowess with these essential GDB commands for effective source file management.

-3. info source – The info source command in GDB displays information about the current source file being debugged.
+command in GDB displays information about the current source file being debugged.
 It provides details such as the filename, language, and compilation directory of the source file.
-This command helps developers keep track of the source file context during the debugging process.
+This command helps developers keep track of the source file context during the debugging process. - list – The

 Program Core Files